 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixels.
 This similarity in sensor specs implies that both the G5X and the ZS100 have the same pixel density, as well as the same pixel size.
 Moreover, the two cameras were released in close succession, so that their sensors are from the same technological generation.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the ZS100 provides a better video resolution than the G5X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon G5 X vs Panasonic ZS100